LLazzar/dash-profesion-data-es/README.md

 - `__pycache__`: Contains cached files for Python.
 - `.vscode` : Contains files related to Visual Studio Code settings and configurations about the specific azure function (auto-generated).
-- `config` : contains .py file defining the URI and MASTER_KEY needed to connect to CosmosDB.
+- `config` : Contains .py file defining the URI and MASTER_KEY needed to connect to CosmosDB.
+- `figure`.
+Contains a visual cover for the project.
-- `functions`: contains the code for auxillary functions used for scraping, storing, and uploading data to the database, which are called from within the "proper" azure function.
+- `functions`: Contains the code for auxillary functions used for scraping, storing, and uploading data to the database, which are called from within the "proper" azure function.
-- `scrape_and_upload_to_db` : It's the azure function folder that cointains `__init__.py` with the code that runs daily and its settings .
+- `scrape_and_upload_to_db` : It is the azure function folder that cointains `__init__.py` with the code that runs daily and its settings .
 - `urls` : Contains excel files with the URLs that need to be scraped.
 - `.funcignore` : Contains files that should be ignored when deploying the function app.
 - `.gitignore` : Contains files that should be ignored by Git.